 A number of Mathematics online courses are offered at the graduate level.
 These may be taken as part of a certificate or degree program, or by non-degree-seeking students on a course-by-course basis.
-For those interested in taking individual courses without enrolling in a degree or certificate program, you must first enroll as a Post-Baccalaureate Studies (PBS) student.
-To learn more about enrolling as a PBS student or registering for courses, visit our Apply page.
+For those interested in taking individual courses without enrolling in a degree or certificate program, you must first apply to be a non-degree studies (NDS) student.
+To learn more about enrolling as an NDS student or registering for courses, visit our Apply page.

 Visit NC State’s Graduate Online and Distance Education tuition rates page for detailed information about the fee schedule for online and on-campus courses.